JamieBort/Learning-Directory/Git/contributing/contributing_template.md

 Here are the types of contributions we are looking for:

 - Any problems (bugs) with the code.
 - Updates to the documentation.
-For example improved wording in the README files, in this Contribution file, etc.
+For example improved wording, broken links, etc.
-- A suggested feature to the app itself.
+- A suggested feature to improve the app itself.

 ### Issues